CMSgov/beneficiary-fhir-data/ops/terraform-modules/general/trigger-glue-crawler/lambda_src/README.md

-# `locust-stats-glue-trigger` Lambda Source
+# `trigger-glue-crawler` Lambda Source

-This subdirectory contains the Python source code for the `locust-stats-glue-trigger` Lambda.
+This subdirectory contains the Python source code for the `trigger-glue-crawler` Lambda.

 ## Environment Setup